Welcome to Eden Park

 Every year over half a million local and international sports fans enjoy matches and functions at the Park.

 While Eden Park is most notably remembered for hosting the 2011 Rugby World Cup Final, it has been the home of Auckland Cricket, Auckland Rugby and international events since the early 1900s.
-In 2015, Eden Park was co-host for the Cricket World Cup and host for many other events such as the Dick Smith NRL Auckland Nines, Bledisloe Cup, ITM Cup, Super Rugby, Football, plus international and domestic cricket games.
+In 2015, Eden Park was co-host for the Cricket World Cup and host for many other events such as the Downer NRL Auckland Nines, Bledisloe Cup, ITM Cup, Super Rugby, Football, plus international and domestic cricket games.

 With state-of-the-art facilities and services, Eden Park successfully hosts sell-out crowds of up to 50,000 on match days and many non-match day functions.
 During the 2011 Rugby World Cup, temporary seating was used above the East and West Stands to increase the seating to 60,000 capacity.
 After the World Cup these seats were dismantled and sent overseas for the London Olympics.